richard-olajuwon/Opportune/README.md

 # JobBoard

+Live Website can be Accessed at <a href="https://opportunejobs.netlify.app">OpportuneJobs.netlify.app</a>

 ## **Overview**
 JobBoard is a job listing platform .
 This application allows users to browse and apply for jobs, while companies can create, edit, and manage their job postings.